spectrocloud/librarium/packages/docs/content/12-enterprise-version/03-system-console-dashboard.md

 # Update Management

-Apply Spectro Cloud platform upgrades.
-Upgrades to the Spectro Cloud platform are published to the Spectro Cloud repository and a notification is displayed on the console when new versions are available.
+Apply Palette platform upgrades.
+Upgrades to the Palette platform are published to the Palette repository and a notification is displayed on the console when new versions are available.
 Platform administrators can apply platform upgrades directly from the on-prem system console.

 # Administration

 ## SMTP

-Configure SMTP settings to enable the Spectro Cloud platform to send out email notifications.
+Configure SMTP settings to enable the Palette platform to send out email notifications.
 Email Notifications are sent out to new users when they are onboarded to the platform to activate their accounts.

 ## Certificates